WaryamMangi/Multi-Agent-Email-System/README.md

 # Multi-Agent Email System

 ## Overview
-Nexus is an intelligent, multi-agent email processing pipeline built using LangGraph and LangChain.
+This intelligent, multi-agent email processing pipeline is built using LangGraph and LangChain.
 Designed to act as an autonomous executive assistant, it evaluates incoming emails, intercepts spam, and drafts context-aware professional responses for legitimate messages.

 Handling high volumes of correspondence and filtering noise is a common challenge in data engineering and machine learning workflows.
 This project demonstrates stateful LLM orchestration, inter-agent communication, prompt engineering, and deterministic routing using Groq's high-speed inference API.